Academy Award for Best Visual Effects: Rules

-Usually, there are three nominated films.
 In 1979, there were five films nominated.
-Sometimes, no award is given.
-Other times, a single film is given the award outright.
+For most of the next three decades, there were three nominees a year, although at some times there were two and at others, a single film was given the award outright.

 In 2007, it was decided that a list of no more than 15 eligible films would be chosen, from which a maximum of seven would be shortlisted for further consideration.
 A vote would then proceed, with a maximum of three nominees.
 Since 2010, there are ten shortlisted finalists which, using a form of range voting, produce five nominees.
 No more than four people may be nominated for a single film.

 According to the official Academy Award rules, the criteria are: